harshitpaunikar1/digital-media-view-prediction/.github/project-buildup-history.md

 - Task summary: Ended up revisiting this in the evening — added inline comments in the dense sections — would have been confusing to revisit without them.
 - Deliverable: Small fix, clean result.
+## 2022-01-10 - Day 6: Baseline model

+- Task summary: Came back after lunch and realized added a sanity check assertion that would catch obvious data shape issues early.
+- Deliverable: Should've caught it earlier but better now than later.